Search Engine Optimization Guide

 SEO, your key to rank #1 on a search engine

 What is SEO?
 It stands for ‘Search Engine Optimization’.
 SEO simply means optimizing your online content so that Google or any other search engine displays it as a top result for a particular keyword searched by the user.
-For instance, if you have an article about ‘The Nimitz’, you have to optimize the content with the keywords so that a search engine displays your content as the top result when someone searches for the keyword ‘Nimitz’.
+For instance, if you have an article about ‘The Nimitz’, you have to optimize the content with the keyword so that search engines display your content as the top result when someone searches for the keyword ‘Nimitz’.
 It has become so very important in the recent years that people hire professional SEO specialists to optimize their content for them.

 Now, let’s get down to some stats!